violaberg/bling-it/README.md

 ### **Wireframes**

-Wireframes for both desktop and mobile were created with [Balsamiq](https://balsamiq.com/) and can be seen below:
+Wireframes for both desktop and mobile were created with [Balsamiq](https://balsamiq.com/) and can be seen below.
+Please keep in mind that some changes were made during development but basis for project were designed in these wireframes:

 #### **Desktop wireframes:**